Home » Health Conditions » American Health Care

 food-waste

 Although individual households greatly contribute to the overall waste of food in America, a good portion of food waste is the result of poor harvesting practices and faulty equipment.
 Up to 7% of produce grown in America is left unpicked because farmers–who typically plant more produce to account for disease, poor weather, and fluctuating availability of cheap labor–let excess produce rot in the field.
 In order to meet the minimum aesthetic standards of color, shape, and size, less than half of the produce harvested leaves the farm.
-Faulty refrigeration equipment and can also contribute to produce waste.
+Faulty refrigeration equipment and also contribute to produce waste.

 Supermarkets and grocery stores also play a hand in contributing to food waste: as much as $15 billion dollars in produce alone goes to waste annually.
 This so-called “cost of doing business” prevents supermarkets from looking barren and empty, yet another expensive aesthetic preference contributing to food waste.
 Grocery stores also opt to throw away meat, seafood, produce, and pre-packaged food nearing their “sell-by” date, even if the food itself is still edible.
 This distorted demand for fresh food also affects the foodservice and restaurant industries, where various pre-prepared food items must be discarded in five to thirty minute intervals.
 An estimated one-tenth of all fast food simply goes to waste.